NBA Rumors: Kevin Durant Giving Warriors ‘Sign’ That He’s Leaving In Free Agency, Per ‘Yahoo Sports’

 — New York Post (@nypost) March 6, 2019

 Losing Kevin Durant won’t take away the Warriors’ status as the legitimate title contender.
-The Warriors will remain as the heavy favorite to fully dominate the Western Conference and take home the Larry O’Brien Trophy as long as they have the core of Stephen Curry, Klay Thompson, and Draymond Green.
-However, without Durant on their roster, the Warriors will become vulnerable compared to the previous NBA seasons.
+The Warriors will remain as the heavy favorite to dominate the Western Conference and take home the Larry O’Brien Trophy as long as they have their core of Stephen Curry, Klay Thompson, and Draymond Green.
+However, without Durant on the roster, the Warriors will become vulnerable compared to the previous NBA seasons.

 In his potential departure from Golden State, one of the major reasons being mentioned in various rumors is that Kevin Durant wants to face the next biggest challenge of his NBA career.
-Durant wants to prove that he can win an NBA championship title with another team.
-In the past months, there are speculations that Durant is planning to sign with the New York Knicks to team up with Boston Celtics superstar Kyrie Irving, who is also set to become an unrestricted free agent next summer.
+Durant wants to prove that he can win an NBA championship with another team.
+In the past months, there is speculation that Durant is planning to sign with the New York Knicks to team up with Boston Celtics superstar Kyrie Irving, who is also set to become an unrestricted free agent next summer.